 - When a carrel is vacated, all personal property should be removed, as everything found during clean-out will be discarded.

-- Please note: (a) Carrels will be cleaned weekly. (b) The window in the carrel door must remain clear for security purposes. (c) Carrels are located on third floor in a ‘Quiet Zone’ area, talking or other noise is not allowed. (d) A designated cell phone usage area is located in the center stairwell of the building.
+- Please note: (a) Carrels will be cleaned weekly. (b) The window in the carrel door must remain clear for security purposes. (c) Carrels are located in a quiet study area; talking and other noise are not allowed.

 Book Use in Carrels

-- All books/materials kept in the carrels must be checked out at the Access Services Desk in the same manner as for external use.
+- All library items stored in the carrels must be checked out at the service desk in the same manner as for external use.

-- When the borrower has finished with a book, it must be returned to a book return slot or the Access Services Desk so the borrower’s record can be correctly updated.
-Please, do not reshelf the book.
+- When the borrower has finished with a book, it must be returned to a book return slot or the service desk so the borrower’s record can be correctly updated.
+Please do not reshelve books.

-- Carrels will be checked regularly by a library employee and at the end of each semester.
+- Carrels will be checked regularly by library employees and at the end of each semester.
 Items that are not checked out or are overdue will be removed and returned to the collection.